appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/store-ldap-authentication.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/store-ldap-add-new.png' />

-- The **Manage Testing Portal LDAP Login** window will open, click **Create New Authentication** button
+- The **Manage Testing Portal LDAP Login** window will open, click **Create New Authentication** button.

 - The **Create New Authentication** window will open, presenting two options:
     - **Create New Authentication**
     - **Create From Existing Authentication**
-You can create new configuration or create from existing configuration.
+You can create a new configuration or create one from an existing configuration.
 Click on the **Create New Authentication** section to create new configuration.
 Please refer the **Step 3: Create From Existing LDAP Configuration** section in the 3.
 General Configuration Steps.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/store-ldap-create-options.png' />